 The Hamorites were punished for their blasphemy, and the brothers brought great trouble, because of their irreverence and deceit.

 25Now it came about on the third day, when they were in pain, that two of Jacob's sons, Simeon and Levi, Dinah's brothers, each took his sword and came upon the city unawares, and killed every male.
 26They killed Hamor and his son Shechem with the edge of the sword, and took Dinah from Shechem's house, and went forth.
 27Jacob's sons came upon the slain and looted the city, because they had defiled their sister.
 28They took their flocks and their herds and their donkeys, and that which was in the city and that which was in the field; 29and they captured and looted all their wealth and all their little ones and their wives, even all that was in the houses.
 30Then Jacob said to Simeon and Levi, "You have brought trouble on me by making me odious among the inhabitants of the land, among the Canaanites and the Perizzites; and my men being few in number, they will gather together against me and attack me and I will be destroyed, I and my household."
 31But they said, "Should he treat our sister as a harlot?"

 Simeon and Levi go in and kill every male, destroy the town, take back their sister, take the women as slaves and the property as their own.
 Jacob worries that they will now be attacked by the surrounding pagan tribes.
 However, his sons pose a question that brings out the real issue:

 - What should we have done with our sister raped and treated like a piece of property to be bought and our family purity threatened?

-They acted like rash, hot-headed, zealous young men that they were, but the real question to Jacob was, "Where were you when all this was happening?"
+They acted like the rash, zealous young men that they were, but the real question to Jacob was, "Where were you when all this was happening?"